 How different colors are commonly perceived

 Yellow is youthful, energetic, and optimistic.
-It’s used in food packaging as it entices hunger.
-Yellow is an attention-grabbing color, that prompts decision-making.
+It’s said to induce hunger and that’s why you will find it in many food packaging designs.
+Yellow is an attention-grabbing color that prompts decision-making.
 For these reasons, it can be a great choice for products in saturated markets.

 Pink is often stereotypically used to market to women and girls.
 As such, it’s thought to be feminine and romantic.
 At the same time, certain shades of pink can be calming, inspirational, empathetic, youthful, and/or creative.

 Baskin Robbins, a globally popular ice cream chain, is a brand that aptly captures the ‘fun’ and ‘lively’ energy of pink in its logo.
 From the ‘31’ in its logo to the sampling spoons that customers receive at the outlets, Baskin Robbins uses pink in many places.